mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 This page contains guides for migrating your code to new methods and functionality of newer tModLoader versions.
 When a tModLoader update requires rewriting code, we will present the information here.

+# v0.11.7.5

+## Reflection
+As always, your reflection might have broken, so double check that.
+In particular, the `Texture2D` fields in the `UICommon` class, see [this commit](https://github.com/tModLoader/tModLoader/commit/57de6f9650aa4f05e36735a93683df0522e42422)

 # v0.11.7 (Steam Release)
 It is required to have a fresh Terraria v1.4 installation. tModLoader from now on _must not_ be installed into the Terraria folder, but in a separate folder in case of manual installation.